The Zero Theorem: Plot

 Back at the church, Bob's health declines rapidly, and Qohen cares for him.
 Once Bob is asleep, Qohen finds and smashes the cameras Management hid throughout the building.
 Two of Management's employees break in and take Bob away and, later, Joby drops by to blame Qohen for getting him fired.
-Once alone, Qohen dons his upgraded VR suit and tries to connect to his computer but there is a problem and he is electrocuted.
+Once alone, Qohen dons his upgraded VR suit and tries to connect to his computer but there is a problem and he is shocked.

-Finding himself in front of the Neural Net Mancrive, a massive supercomputer that is the destination for all of the entities crunched by the employees of Mancom, Qohen is greeted by Management, who tells him Bob has been hospitalized due to a chronic illness.
+Finding himself in front of the Neural Net Mainframe, a massive supercomputer that is the destination for all of the entities crunched by the employees of Mancom, Qohen is greeted by Management, who tells him Bob has been hospitalized due to a chronic illness.
 Qohen asks if Management is real or just in his mind and is told that it does not matter, as he is now part of the Neural Net.
 He asks what the point of his life is, but Management says he does not know, as Mancom is still crunching the data.
 Management then explains that he believes that the universe came from, exists in, and will eventually return to nothing but chaos.
 The ultimate goal of the Zero Theorem was to prove, and then profit from, the universe’s constant chaotic state.
 Qohen was chosen to work on the Zero Theorem because his obsession with receiving his phone call demonstrated that he was a man of faith, which represented the antithesis of Management's project.
 Unfortunately, Management says, the faith that led Qohen to spend his life waiting for the phone call he believed would give his life meaning caused him to live a meaningless life.

 After saying he no longer requires Qohen's services, Management disappears.
 Qohen destroys the Neural Net, which blows open, revealing the black hole vortex from his nightmare inside, though now there are countless pictures, including one of Bainsley, swirling toward the center.
 He begins to walk away, but turns back and smiling, jumps into the vortex.
 Alone on the virtual beach, a calm, naked (and still-bald) Qohen stands looking out to sea.
 He goes over to where he had a picnic with Bainsley and picks her bikini top up off the sand.
 A beach ball floats by, and he throws it up in the air a few times before he does the same thing with the Sun, which then sets.
 Mixed in with the music as the credits begin, Bainsley can be heard calling Qohen's name and laughing.